resumetozero/LLM-Analyser-Webscrapping/README.md

 # LLM‑Analyser‑Webscrapping

-> Streamlit + Playwright pipeline that scrapes dynamic web pages, extracts and preprocesses text (BeautifulSoup), and analyzes content using an LLM — a local model runner (Ollama).
+> Streamlit + Playwright pipeline that scrapes dynamic web pages, extracts and preprocesses text (BeautifulSoup), and analyzes content using a local model runner (Ollama).
 Optional Tor + bridge (obfs4) support is included so the scraper can work from censored networks.
 This README **does not** contain any secrets or private bridge credentials — it explains how to generate and configure them locally.

 ---